xsolla/xsolla-launcher-build/README.md

 >**Info**: The latest Xsolla Launcher version is 2.11.0.
 If your Xsolla Launcher version is earlier than 2.6.0, please read [Wiki](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0)) to get updates.
+>Since Launcher version 2.11.0 we moved Launcher and Build loader binaries to releases.
+You will find the latest version [here](https://github.com/xsolla/xsolla-launcher-build/releases/latest).

 [Documentation](https://developers.xsolla.com/doc/launcher) is for full Launcher integration.